 But if you’ve searched for a fireproof safe online, you’ll see all the crazy negative reviews.

 A lot of people complain that fireproof safes are not secure enough.
 Well, there are good fireproof safes out there – you just have to look in the right places.
+For example, you could check out our full review of the best fireproof safes for the latest on some high quality safes on the market today.

-So we’re here to answer two questions.
+So we’re here to give our personal (non-professional) opinion on two questions.

 - Are they safe and secure from theft?

-The answer to both those questions is ‘yes’ – so long as you know what you’re looking for.
+We think the answer to both those questions is ‘yes’ – so long as you know what you’re looking for.

 Are fireproof safes really able to protect your valuables from a fire?